 Where should I go to get the best value for money post-Brexit?

 While Brexit shouldn’t affect your right to travel in Europe, some destinations are likely to become more expensive.
-Just as the Brexit vote resulted in a slump in the Pound’s value, our exit in March is likely to have the same impact.
+Just as the Brexit vote resulted in a slump in the Pound’s value, our exit is likely to have the same impact.

 To get the most value for your Pounds this summer, we’d recommend looking choosing a holiday destination with a good exchange rate, which might mean looking outside the Eurozone.